eliovr/selfassembly/README.md

-A particle self assembly simulator with diffusion-limited aggregation.
-This project was developed in collaboration with Carlos Rodriguez-Abreu
+# A particle self assembly simulator with diffusion-limited aggregation

+This project was developed in collaboration with Carlos Rodriguez-Abreu.

-You can try it [here](https://eliovr.github.io/selfassembly/).
+To try it visit [here](https://eliovr.github.io/selfassembly/).

 ## Details
 The solution was built using: